Master of Humanities

 Each instructor within the Master of Humanities program brings experience in their field of study.
 They bring this real-world knowledge to their teaching, to the building of our curriculum as subject matter experts and to their interactions with students on a daily basis.

-As part of our professional program, you’ll learn career-ready skills that will prepare you for a job within the field of Art & Visual Media.
+As part of our professional program, you’ll learn career-ready skills that will prepare you for a job within the field of English.
 Courses are relevant, and all content is focused on practical skills.
 You’ll apply your knowledge as you engage in creative assignments, working both individually and in group discussions and projects.

-The program will prepare you to be an effective communicator in the field, as well as an accomplished teacher who can share their knowledge effectively with others.
-If you enjoy analyzing texts and/or encouraging others to enjoy texts, then the MH in Art & Visual Media is for you.
+The program will prepare you to be an effective communicator in the field who can share their knowledge effectively with others.
+If you enjoy analyzing texts and/or encouraging others to enjoy texts, then the MH in Rhetoric and Composition is for you.

 Active, Experiential Learning

-Within the Art & Visual Media program, you’ll actively engage through discussions with your peers and instructors.
+Within the Rhetoric and Composition program, you’ll actively engage through discussions with your peers and instructors.
 Each week, you’ll engage with classmates and complete an outside assignment related to your required readings and interactive activities throughout the week.
 You’ll apply your learning as you analyze texts and discuss ideas with others.

 Within the program, you’ll continuously work on your communication and problem-solving skills as you take part in weekly discussions and assignments.
 These assignments, focused on textual analysis and synthesis, will require you to critically think about how texts are created and how ideas are communicated.